cloudera/CML_AMP_Intelligent-QA-Chatbot-with-NiFi-Pinecone-and-Llama2/README.md

-# CFM to CML with LLama2 models
+# CDF to CML with LLama2 models
 This AMP contains the files to host an Open Source Llama2-based model and an accompanying UI and API.
-This AMP enables organizations to deploy a custom chatbot, currated to data scraped from a website (or websites) sitemap(s) using CFM (NiFi).
+This AMP enables organizations to deploy a custom chatbot, currated to data scraped from a website (or websites) sitemap(s) using CDF (NiFi).

 ![](/assets/catalog-entry.jpg)